ravinayak/programming_practice/algo_patterns/heap/heap_theory.md

       array A[1..n-1] is placed at the root.
    6. Repeat steps 3,4,5 until we reach index 1.
    7. All elements in the array are now sorted in ascending order

+**Heap Relation to PriorityQueue**
+Heaps are generally used for Implementation of Priority Queues.
+Consider a max-heap implementation where root of max-heap contains the max element in the Heap.
+We can use Max Heap to implement a Priority Queue where we process tasks with highest priority at any given time

+1. Tasks will be represented as Objects
+2. Objects will have a key which will be = Priority for that Task
+3. Consider "n" such objects => We shall build a MaxHeap from these "n" tasks => In Max Heap => BUILD-MAX-HEAP (from "n" such objects)
+4. Root of MaxHeap will contain the task with Highest Priority
+5. Say Tasks are tickets to be completed in any sprint
+6. When a new sprint starts, we can extract root from Max Heap, this will give the ticket with highest Priority.
+It can be allocated to an engineer in the team => In Max Heap => Extract-Max method
+7. Say the engineer is currently working on a ticket while a bug originally having a lower priority is now blocking production, it becomes CRITICAL => Priority Increases to Maximum => In Max Heap => INCREASE-KEY (for the object representing that bug/task)
+8. Current ticket's priority is lowered, so the engineer can work on this ticket => In Max Heap => DECREASE-KEY (for the object representing that ticket)
+9. A new bug is created in the software system and needs to be allocated in sprints according to priority
+   => In Max Heap => INSERT-KEY (for the object representing that bug)
+10. Consider an unstructured data which does not change, its values are fixed and remain constant.
+Unlike tickets/bugs whose priority can increase/decrease, this data has fixed Priority which does not change.
+In such a case, we can sort this data based on their keys, and store this data in descending order in an array.
+We can process the data in reverse order of array index, giving us the Highest Priority elements at any given time stored in the array
+    => In Max Heap => HeapSort (of objects which contain keys => Unstructure data with FIXED KEYS)